IPv6-mPvD/pvdd/README.md

 the full resulting list of PvD is also notified
 * one or more of the attributes of a given PvD has changed

 ## Messages format
-The section here describes the format of the messages.
+This section describes the format of the messages.
 They are usually hidden if the companion library is used.
 We however define them to allow implementation of bridges for any language, or for direct use in scripts.